alttch/eva3/doc/faq.rst

 * you want to distribute our system together with your device
 * you want to make us an offer we can't refuse

-you should `contact us <https://www.altertech.com/>`_ and we provide you a siutable offer.
+you should `contact us <https://www.altertech.com/>`_ and we will make a siutable offer to you.

 Is EVA complex and difficult to learn?
 --------------------------------------